 The CBA sets the foundation for a strong control environment through its mission and vision, which were previously discussed, through guidance and policy directives from the 15-member board appointed by the Governor and Legislature, and through strong leadership by the Executive Officer and CBA management.
-The CBA's values include consumer protection, integrity, quality and professionalism, transparency, initiative, respect, accountability, and teamwork, which are practiced daily by all employees.
+The CBA's values include consumer protection, integrity, quality and professionalism, transparency, initiative, diversity, equity, and inclusion, respect, accountability, and teamwork, which are practiced daily by all employees.

-Provided below are an overview of the controls that are followed:
+Provided below is an overview of the controls that are followed: